etsy/feature/README.md

 for operational ramp-ups and for A/B tests.
 A feature can be completely enabled, completely disabled, or something in between and can comprise a number of related variants.

-For features that are not completely enabled or disabled, we log every time we check whether a feature is enabled and include the result, including what variant was selected, in the events we fire.

 The two main API entry points are: